Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 The second snake shows up when a young woman follows a Galago or Bush Baby under a tree.
 A python crawls on a branch and comes after the mammal.
 The woman picks up a stick to hit it with, but one of the brothers stops her, probably to keep her from getting injured, not out of respect for the snake.

 Another python shows up when the woman is in her sleeping bag.
-It crawls over her and she picks up her knife and apparently she stabs it to death off-camera.
+It crawls over her body and neck.
+She grabs a knife and apparently she stabs it to death off-camera.
+(This proves you should always sleep with a knife on top of your sleeping bag.)

 Finally, a man on his way to fill up a water container comes upon a large python coiled on the ground that strikes out at him and wraps itself around him, forcing him to wrestle it off him then shoot it.